sanity-io/sanity-template-sveltekit-clean/README.md

 # Clean SvelteKit + Sanity app

-This template includes a [SvelteKit](https://svelte.dev/docs/kit/introduction) app with a [Sanity Studio](https://www.sanity.io/) – an open-source React application that connects to your Sanity project’s hosted dataset.
+This template includes a [SvelteKit](https://svelte.dev/docs/kit/introduction) app with a [Sanity Studio](https://www.sanity.io/) – an open-source React application that connects to your Sanity project's hosted dataset.
 The Studio is configured locally and can then be deployed for content collaboration.

+## Project Structure

+This is a pnpm workspace monorepo with two packages:

+- `/frontend` - SvelteKit application with Svelte 5
+- `/studio` - Sanity Studio v4

 ## Features